-As of September 29, 2018, the Partnership had standby letters of credit issued under the Revolving Credit Facility of \$43,026 which expire periodically through April 30, 2019.
+As of September 28, 2019, the Partnership had standby letters of credit issued under the Revolving Credit Facility of \$65,826 which expire periodically through November 1, 2020.

 The Amended Credit Agreement and the Senior Notes both contain various restrictive and affirmative covenants applicable to the Operating Partnership, its subsidiaries and the Partnership, respectively, including (i) restrictions on the incurrence of additional indebtedness, and (ii) restrictions on certain liens, investments, guarantees, loans, advances, payments, mergers, consolidations, distributions, sales of assets and other transactions.
 Under the Amended Credit Agreement and the indentures governing the Senior Notes, the Operating Partnership and the Partnership are generally permitted to make cash distributions equal to available cash, as defined, as of the end of the immediately preceding quarter, if no event of default exists or would exist upon making such distributions, and with respect to the indentures governing the Senior Notes, the Partnership's Consolidated Fixed Charge Coverage Ratio, as defined, is greater than 1.75 to 1.
-The Partnership and the Operating Partnership were in compliance with all covenants and terms of the Senior Notes and the Amended Credit Agreement as of September 29, 2018.
+The Partnership and the Operating Partnership were in compliance with all covenants and terms of the Senior Notes and the Amended Credit Agreement as of September 28, 2019.

 Debt origination costs representing the costs incurred in connection with the placement of, and the subsequent amendment to, the Amended Credit Agreement are capitalized within other assets and amortized on a straight-line basis over the term of the Amended Credit Agreement.
 Debt origination costs associated with the Partnership's Senior Notes are reflected as a direct deduction from the carrying amount of such debt and amortized on a straight-line basis over the terms of the respective Senior Notes.
-During fiscal 2017, the Partnership recognized charges of \$1,567 to write-off unamortized debt origination costs associated with the tender offer and redemption of its senior notes due in 2021 and capitalized \$6,100 in connection with the issuance of the 2027 Senior Notes.
-During fiscal 2016, the Partnership recognized charges of \$292 to write-off unamortized debt origination costs and capitalized \$2,678 in costs incurred in connection with the amendments to the Amended Credit Agreement.
-Other assets at September 29, 2018 and September 30, 2017 include debt origination costs associated with our Amended Credit Agreement with a net carrying amount of \$2,644 and \$3,738, respectively.
+During fiscal 2017, the Partnership recognized a charge of \$1,567 to write-off unamortized debt origination costs associated with the tender offer and redemption of its senior notes due in 2021 and capitalized \$6,100 in connection with the issuance of the 2027 Senior Notes.
+Other assets at September 28, 2019 and September 29, 2018 include debt origination costs associated with our Amended Credit Agreement with a net carrying amount of \$1,550 and \$2,644, respectively.

-The aggregate amounts of long-term debt maturities subsequent to September 29, 2018 are as follows: fiscal 2019: \$-0-; fiscal 2020: \$-0-; fiscal 2021: \$143,600; fiscal 2022: \$-0-; fiscal 2023: \$-0-; and thereafter: \$1,125,000.
+The aggregate amounts of long-term debt maturities subsequent to September 28, 2019 are as follows: fiscal 2020: \$-0-; fiscal 2021: \$113,500; fiscal 2022: \$-0-; fiscal 2023: \$-0-; fiscal 2024: \$525,000; and thereafter: \$600,000.

-9. Unit-Based Compensation Arrangements
+10. Unit-Based Compensation Arrangements